chaeyeonku/chaeyeonku.github.io/README.md

 # chaeyeonku.github.io
-Portfolio
-This is my github portfolio that introduces my technical projects completed so far.
+My Portfolio: this is my github portfolio that introduces my technical projects completed so far.